Primetalk/SynapseGrid/docs/README.EN.md

 This identifier contains variable type, name, and initial value.

 Current state value is not available at update.
 Actually it's not stored anywhere.
-Looking ahead a little bit, SignalProcessor stores current all variables values in Map

 To use this state in our helloCounter function, we have to refer it.